jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 > At present there is not an 'Auto-Save' option per Layout; it applies for **all Layouts**.

-If this is not set then a Save button will be available in the toolbar.
+If the `autoSaveLayouts` property is set to false, then a Save button will be available in the toolbar.

-The Layout toolbar and tool panels also include a Restore button which allows Users to revert the Layout back to its initial definition.
+Layout Toolbar and ToolPanel also include a *Restore* button which allows Users to revert the Layout back to its initial definition.

 ### Auto-Sizing Layout Columns
 AdapTable enables layout columns to be auto-sized by default - this is very popular with users where horizontal space is at a premium.
 There are 3 options:

-- autoSizeColumnsInLayout - whether all Layouts should automatically autosize columns when **first opened** (*Default: false*)
+- `autoSizeColumnsInLayout` - whether all Layouts should automatically autosize columns when **first opened** (*Default: false*)

-- autoSizeColumnsInDefaultLayout - whether the Default Layout should automatically autosize columns (*Default: true*)
+- `autoSizeColumnsInDefaultLayout` - whether the Default Layout should automatically autosize columns (*Default: true*)

-- autoSizeColumnsInPivotLayout - whether a pivot-based Layout should automatically autosize columns when **first opened** (*Default: false*)
+- `autoSizeColumnsInPivotLayout` - whether a pivot-based Layout should automatically autosize columns when **first opened** (*Default: false*)

 ### Default Layout
 AdapTable provides a 'Default Layout' at start-up based on the inital column definitions provided to the grid.

-When a Layout is unselected / cleared, AdapTable will revert to the Default Layout.
+Whenever a Layout is unselected or cleared, AdapTable will revert to displaying the Default Layout.

-**Note: the Default Layout is never updated or saved at runtime** so any changes made to it will be lost; users who wish to persist column changes must create a bespoke Layout.
+**Note: the Default Layout is never updated or saved at runtime**.
+This means that any changes made to Column sorting, visibilty or order will not be persisted; users who wish to persist column changes must create a bespoke Layout.

-> Do not create a Layout called 'Default Layout' or 'AB_Default_Layout' as these are used refer to the Default Layout and can cause problems.
+> Do not create a Layout called 'Default Layout' or 'AB_Default_Layout' as these are used internally to refer to the Default Layout and can cause problems.

 ## UI Elements